taliabahar/CMSI488/homework3/README.md

 #### a.
 3
 #### 5

-The language prioritizes global scope over local scope if the local scope is not present.
-Scope in this language is dynamic.

-There are two possibilities for what this language allows regarding scope and redeclaration.
-The more likely possibility is that the language allows for redeclaration of variables by making new bindings but retaining old ones.
-When f() is called, the first print statement prints the value of the variable x declared in the global scope- this occurs because x has not been declared in the local scope, so the code will prioritize the global scope where x is declared.
-Then, another binding for x is created and is defined to be x + 2.
-The language will evaluate the right side of the assignment first, evaluating x + 2 to be 3 + 2 which is 5, and then will assign that value to x, so the second variable x, which exists in the local scope of f(), holds the value of 5 which is then printed in the next line of the code.

-The other possibility is that the language treats redeclaration of a variable as an assignment.
-In the code above, x has been globally declared and defined to hold the value 3.
-When f() is called, the first print statement prints the value of x, which at this point is still 3.
-Then, the function reassigns x.
-Again, the language will evaluate the right side first, initially evaluating x + 2 to be 5 and then redeclaring that value of 5 to x, so the second print statement prints 5.
+The scope of a variable begins after its declaration is complete and ends and the end of the block in which the variable is declared in.
+In this case, the scope of x begins after its declaration on line 1, and local scopes can access variables in the global scope, so the first print statement on line 3 prints 3.
+Then x is redeclared on line 4 and the scope of the redeclared x begins after redeclaration is complete.
+Since the declaration is not complete yet, the x is x + 2 still holds the original value of 3, so x is redeclared to hold the value of 3 + 2, which is 5.
+When x is printed again on line 5, the program is accessing the value of the redeclared x, so 5 is printed.

 #### b. undefined NaN

-This language does not allow for global scope to be accessed in local scopes.
-Also, variables must be declared in a local scope in order for it to be used within that scope, however the language does not throw an error when trying to access a variable in a local scope if the variable has not been declared in that scope.
-It instead returns undefined as the value for the variable.
-This is why the first print statement in f() prints undefined.
+In this language, the scope of a variable is the entire block in which the variable is declared in.
+Prior to declaration, variables are undefined.
+Since the first print statement is within the scope of where x is declared in f(), but is before the declaration of x, x at line 3 is undefined.
 Then on line 4, x is declared and assigned a value of x + 2 in the local scope of f().
 When evaluated, x+2 is undefined + 2. which is not a number, so the second print statement on line 5 prints NaN.

 #### c.
 Error on line 3: x is not declared